whalebrew/whalebrew/README.md

 # Whalebrew

 Whalebrew creates aliases for Docker images so you can run them as if they were native commands.
-It's like Homebrew, but everything you install is cleanly packaged up in a Docker image.
+It's like Homebrew, but with Docker images.

-Docker works really well for packaging up development environments, but there are lots of tools that aren't tied to a particular project: `awscli` for managing your AWS account, `ffmpeg` for converting video, `wget` for downloading files, and so on.
+Docker works well for packaging up development environments, but there are lots of tools that aren't tied to a particular project: `awscli` for managing your AWS account, `ffmpeg` for converting video, `wget` for downloading files, and so on.
 Whalebrew makes those things work with Docker, too.

-In theory, you can install pretty much any CLI tool with Whalebrew, but it is particularly useful for things with complex dependencies which you don't want to install on your machine.

     $ whalebrew install whalebrew/whalesay
     Unable to find image 'whalebrew/whalesay' locally